Nylon Nostalgia VINTAGE SLIPS

 Miss Mabel Barnes, the Barbizon consultant

-The Barbizon Consultant is coming to town.
+The Barbizon lingerie consultant is coming to town.

 " Wouldn't you just love to look lovelier in every dress you own!
 It's possible when you're wearing a better-fitting Barbizon 'Body Contour' slip...and a special Barbizon Trained Consultant will show you how.
 Barbizon's skillful sizing to 4 basic figure types allows for the fact that women of different heights have different proportions, curves, and contours.
 That's why Barbizon slips are made in 21 different "Body Contour" sizes so that you can be fitted exactly...not just at the bust as in ordinary slips; but at the waist, hips, and in the length.
 It will take only 59 seconds to find your exact "Body Contour" slip size, so be sure to drop in.
 Take advantage of this free advice and service while Barbizon's own Consultant is in town ".
 (Rosheks, Dubuque, August 1951)